Federal judge orders Angola to take action to protect prisoners from summer heat while working

 In his opinion, Jackson argued Angola fails to meet the minimum federal and state requirements for heat safety.

 "The wealth of evidence here shows that incarcerated person laboring on the Farm line are not provided with shade, sunscreen, or required rest breaks.
-Further, the declarations from named Plaintiffs uniformly provide that breaks are seldomly given, that the water provided is dirty, that they are required to work beyond their physical capacities and that they are not provided with other necessary protective equipment," wrote Jackson.
+Further, the declarations from named Plaintiffs uniformly provide that breaks are seldomly given, that the water provided is dirty, that they are required to work beyond their physical capacities and that they are not provided with other necessary protective equipment," Jackson wrote.

 Lydia Wright, Associate Director Civil Litigation at the Promise of Justice Initiative and one of the attorneys for the plaintiffs, praised the ruling.

-“Today’s ruling is validation that the unconstitutional and inhumane conditions of forced labor that exist at Louisiana State Penitentiary will no longer stand unchallenged,” said Wright.
+“Today’s ruling is validation that the unconstitutional and inhumane conditions of forced labor that exist at Louisiana State Penitentiary will no longer stand unchallenged,” Wright said.

 Trending News